Virgil: Reparations for Everyone -- What Do We Do If We’re All Victims and Victimizers?

 Similarly, if we go back to the year 1000, we see more vanished realms, such as Mumha, Arelat, and Ardil.
 Admittedly, it might be hard to trace the lineage of those victimized peoples to the present day, but with genetic science, it’s perhaps not impossible—and it might be worth a try.

-Moreover, we would be remiss if we didn’t point out that the same cycle of conquering, and being conquered, has occurred nor just in Europe, but everywhere else in the world.
+Moreover, we would be remiss if we didn’t point out that the same cycle of conquering, and being conquered, has occurred not just in Europe, but everywhere else in the world.
 So while an “awoken” United States might seek to be a leader in the redressing of old wrongs, there’s nothing stopping other countries from going on the same historical-fiscal journey.
 So many victims to make whole!

 But wait, there’s more!
 If we’re mindful of victims in need of compensation, what about victims of crime?
 What special bonus are they entitled to?
 And from whom?
 Last month, we learned that three or more federal officers might have been permanently blinded by laser-shining Antifa goons in Portland, Oregon.
 Those officers–and the many other officers who have been killed or injured in the line of duty–will be entitled to treatment and pensions, for them and/or their survivors.
 And yet wouldn’t true reparative justice put the burden on the specific perpetrators, just as with slavery?